 And this one from David Rothkopf of Foreign Policy who writes: “But we need to tear our eyes away from the spectacle of this clusterfuck of a presidency and its daily dramas and periodically look up and out to our horizons, recognizing that the narcissism aside, there remains real greatness in America that needs tending, planning, and nurturing in the context of the real world — even if, at the moment, there is very little evidence of that greatness at the center of our government.”

-Meanwhile there is still not a clear consensus among policy experts about what approach the Trump people will adopt towards the continent when the bureaucracy and machinery of the administration gets into full gear.
-Right now its simply a cacophony of gestures and intents which say very little or cast doubts about interest in the African continent.
+Meanwhile, there is still not a clear consensus among policy experts about what approach the Trump people will adopt towards the continent when the bureaucracy and machinery of the administration get into full gear.
+Right now it’s simply a cacophony of gestures and intents which say very little or cast doubts about interest in the African continent.